mnot/I-D/http-proxy-problem/draft.md

 important target audiences.

 It is now becoming more common for a proxy to man-in-the-middle TLS connections (through a variety of means; e.g., installing a trusted CA in browsers, or buying a sub-root certificate), to gain access to the application message flows.
+This represents a serious degradation in the trust infrastructure of the Web.

-# Principles for Consideration
+# Principles for Consideration {#principles}

-Every HTTP connection has three major stakeholders; the user (through their agent), the origin server (possibly using gateways such as a CDN) and the network that the user uses to access the origin.
+Every HTTP connection has (at least) three major stakeholders; the user (through their agent), the origin server (possibly using gateways such as a CDN) and the network that the user uses to access the origin.

 Currently, the rights of these stakeholders are defined by how the Web is deployed.
 Most notably, networks sometimes change content because they're able